harper-rhett/harp-engine/README.md

 ### Minimal Example

 ### Building
+A basic build for your own machine is simple.
+Just press F5.
+For a release build, however, there is a few more steps.
+Right click on your project in the Solution Explorer, and click publish.
+For the build target, choose folder.
+Set the output location to whatever you desire.
+Congratulations!
+You now have a publish profile.
+Click "show all settings" and change the configuration to "release" and the deployment mode to "self-contained."
+Drop down "file publish options" and enable "produce single file" and "trim unused code."
+Now save your changes and slap that big ol' "publish" button.
+The build folder should be generated in the location you defined, and you can zip it up and send it out!

 # Contributing
 I am open to suggestions and criticisms, but __I am not open to pull requests__.
 This is a learning opportunity, and so building this framework line-by-line is important to me.
 In the very distant future I may even replace Raylib with my own graphics library, and perhaps Jolt (which I plan to use) with my own physics engine.
 Along the way, I would like to make 2D and 3D level editors, and possibly node-based shader and texture editors as well.
 If you are frustrated with my progress, I encourage you to submit an issue.
 I plan to listen to every soul that even bounces off of my code.